Installation on OpenShift

 # Network Issues

-If you see errors when images are being retrieved (resulting in errors like ErrImagePull or ImagePullBackOff), you may want to start crc using
+If you see errors when images are being retrieved (such as ErrImagePull or ImagePullBackOff), you may want to start CRC using

 crc start.
 This will allow the cluster to perform DNS lookups via Google's public DNS server.

-If you're on Windows, you should also check out the notes here since Minishift and CRC rely on Windows Hyper-V by default.
+If you're on Windows, you should also check out these Tips and Tricks since CRC relies on Windows Hyper-V by default.
 This can result in network issues when the host computer is restarted.